Ardmore Field Station

 The site also has two fully instrumented state houses, which provide a place to conduct research into building environments.
 Examples include measuring the effect of solar heating on interior temperature and humidity.
 Researchers are also looking at the impact of unvented gas heaters on moisture accumulation and carbon monoxide rates.

-The site is used for undergraduate fieldwork in Geophysics (solid Earth and Atmospheric) and Environmental Science.
+The site is used for undergraduate fieldwork in Environmental Physics (solid Earth and Atmospheric) and Environmental Science.

 For more information about the Ardmore Field Station, please email our Reserves Coordinator on email@example.com.